pecg package

 Returns:

-The ‘bsqi’ score, a flout between 0 and 1.
+The ‘bsqi’ score, a float between 0 and 1.

 bsqi_score = pre.bsqi()